2023 Guide to Software License Management

 SAM tools enable organizations to maintain a comprehensive inventory of their software assets, track license usage, and ensure compliance with licensing agreements.
 SAM tools can help organizations identify unused or underutilized licenses, optimize license usage, and reduce software licensing costs.

-SaaS Management Platforms
+Spend Management Platforms

 License management software